-The soul of a developer is painted like the wings of butterfly.
-It is always full of bright ideas, brilliant findings, unique solutions, marvelous tricks and pioneering experiments.
+The soul of a developer is painted like the wings of a butterfly.
+It is always full of bright ideas, brilliant findings, unique solutions, marvellous tricks and pioneering experiments.

 Not only do programmers solve mundane problems like creating websites or mobile applications, but they also like to relax and enjoy the enormous potential of coding.
 Much like artists, they love letting their imagination run wild.
 They improvise, thereby coming up with some extravagant concepts.

 The Web Designer Toolbox

 Unlimited Downloads: 500,000+ Web Templates, Themes, Plugins & Design Assets

 Music and coding go hand-in-hand.
 How many times have you seen a developer working behind their desk with headphones on?
 Music has a positive impact on people, and developers are no exception.
 It inspires and encourages creativity.

 Today, we have collected a number of fanciful solutions.
 From skillfully recreated pianos to bizarre music visualizers, check out what these talented developers have created.

 The developers below have worked to bring real world instruments into the virtual.
 These examples provide us with a way to experience familiar instruments in a whole new way.

 This is a fantastic take on creating a digital version of the classic musical instrument.
 The skeuomorphic realization, along with the skillfully chosen sounds and tones recreate an incredible musical experience.
 You can use your mouse or keyboard to compose music.